-Waste not, want not and all those thrifty proverbs are perfect for this sort of recipe.
-Scrappy apple vinegar is practically free to make because it is made out of apple scraps.
-It has a light and refreshing cider vinegar flavour and is REALLY EASY to do at home.
-So get thrifty and turn your apple scraps into something useful!
+It’s REALLY EASY to make apple cider vinegar from scraps.
+Waste not, want not and all those thrifty proverbs are perfect for this recipe.
+The result is a light and refreshing vinegar that is probiotic!
+So get thrifty with this zero-waste recipe and turn your apple scraps into something useful!

-- Great for adding tanginess to cooked recipes
+- Perfect for adding tanginess to cooked recipes.

 - Prep Time: 15 minutes